Vectormike/smart-ac-server/README.md

 Proof of Concept for SmartAC

+SmartAC is a project made for a fictional client with requirements to do some operations regarding some smart Air Conditioners that can communicate with the api

 ## Manual Installation

 If you would still prefer to do the installation manually, follow these steps: